hobby-proj-code/SiStArduinoAbstraction/README.md

 1. Clone repository.
 2. Open Repository folder as workspace.
 3. Validate all the required dependencies are installed like SDK etc.
+4. Perform ArduinoAbstraction changes as above.
-4. Compile and flash.
+5. Compile and flash.
 You will be able to see the Temprature and Humidity in Serial output.

 # Output
 Below is the output